krishnakumarsekar/awesome-quantum-machine-learning/README.md

 * [scirate](https://scirate.com/) - Plenty of Quantum Research Papers Available
 * [Peter Wittek](http://peterwittek.com/book.html) - Famous Researcher for the Quantum Machine Leanrning , Published a book in this topic

+<a name="quantumconsolidatedresearchpapers"></a>
+## Recent Quantum Updates forum ,pages and newsletter

+* [Quantum-Tech](https://medium.com/quantum-tech) - A Beautiful Newsletter Page Publishing Amazing Links
+* [facebook Quantum Machine Learning](https://www.facebook.com/quantummachinelearning) - Running By me .
+Not that much good :).
+You can get some ideas
+* [Linkedlin Quantum Machine Learning](https://www.linkedin.com/groups/8592758) - A nice page running by experts.
+Can get plenty of ideas

 ### License